 Get a Bachelor's Degree

-Requirements for becoming a sports announcer vary based on employer preferences, but students should earn a bachelor's degree in broadcasting, communication, journalism or a related field to give them a competitive edge that may increase their job opportunities.
-Such curricula often provide courses in research, writing and ethics.
-An understanding of electronics and broadcasting basics helps prepare students for positions as sports announcers.
+Requirements for becoming a sports announcer vary based on employer preferences, but students interested in getting a bachelor's degree should considering majors such as communication, journalism, or a related subject to give them a competitive edge that may increase their job opportunities.
+Such curricula often provide courses in research, writing, and ethics.
+An understanding of electronics and broadcasting basics also helps prepare students for positions as sports announcers.
 Familiarity with computers and the Internet proves increasingly valuable, since many announcers maintain a regular Web presence through social networking websites and often broadcast online.
 Even though aspiring sports announcers may prefer to cover specific athletics, they benefit from being knowledgeable about all sports.